pyxem/orix/docs/source/installation.rst

    `here <https://github.com/pyxem/orix/archive/master.zip>`_ to download texpy as a zip file.
 2. Unzip the downloaded file to a convenient local directory.
-3. Open a terminal and navigate to the top level "texpy" directory.
+3. Open a terminal and navigate to the top level "orix" directory.
 4. Ensure you are using Python version 3.5 or higher:

    .. code:: shell